joshuanianji/HIIT-Timer/README.md

 ## Run It Yourself

-Make sure you have Elm and Elm-live installed.
-Once you `git clone` the repo, run `elm-live src/Main.elm --open -- --output=elm.js --debug` to open the development server with the cool debug feature.
+Make sure you have Elm and create-elm-app installed.
+Once you `git clone` the repo, run `elm-app start` to open the development server with the cool debug feature.